 The training on "Free, Prior, Informed Consent for Good Governance"

-The main objective of the training is: (i) to enable participants to explain the key principles and supporting values of FPIC in the forestry context; discuss how FPIC is important in promoting good governance in forestry related initiatives; (ii) identify initial design steps in implementing processes that respect local communities’ rights through FPIC; and (iii) develop action points for interventions that can promote good governance through applying FPIC in their own work contexts.
+The main objective of the training was to enable participants to explain the key principles and supporting values of FPIC in the forestry context and to discuss how FPIC is important in promoting good governance in forestry-related initiatives.
+The training also helped to identify initial design steps in implementing processes that respect local communities’ rights through FPIC and develop action points for interventions that can promote good governance through applying FPIC in their own work contexts.

-(FPIC) is new for me but it is a very important tool for project planning and implementation.
-APEDC will try to raise awareness and apply FPIC to our activities in communities to encourage them especially the ethnic groups to participate in decision making process.
+FPIC “is new for me but it is a very important tool for project planning and implementation,” said Chantha Ouanthavongsy, a trainee.
+“APEDC will try to raise awareness and apply FPIC to our activities in communities to encourage them especially the ethnic groups to participate in decision making process.”

 The promotion of FPIC may lead to improved forest governance and respect for the rights of various marginalized actors.
 Furthermore, FPIC has also become a standard that is encouraged for businesses whose operations could have a direct effect on local and indigenous communities in the region.
 In forest-related initiatives such as REDD+ and FLEGT, FPIC is slowly becoming the standard procedure to ensure good governance.
 FPIC can be one legal measure that is recognized as, not just an obligation, but also as an effective way to safeguard governance.